 To be eligible to apply for funding, an organization must:

-- Be a 501(c)3 nonprofit arts organizations as of January 1, 2022, with an explicit organizational focus to provide significant arts programming for live, public audiences in Dallas County;
+- Have 501(c)3 nonprofit organization status as of November 17, 2022, with an explicit organizational focus to provide significant arts programming for live, public audiences in Dallas County;

 - Present or produce arts programming that includes dance, literary arts, music, theater, and/or visual arts;